- Payroll

 What Are Some Examples of Incorrect Payroll Deductions?

 With so many different types of deductions, it's easy to make a mistake.
 Withholding too much or too little from a paycheck can cause financial hardships for employees who may be subject to penalties from the IRS.
 Furthermore, taking deductions that aren't in compliance with federal, state, or local payroll laws can result in fines and penalties for the employer.
-Here are some of the more common examples of incorrect payroll deductions:
+Here are a few of the more common examples of incorrect payroll deductions:

-• Incorrect tax calculations: Calculating payroll taxes is a complex process, but it's important to make sure it is done correctly to avoid penalties.
+- Incorrect tax calculations: Calculating payroll taxes is a complex process, but it's important to make sure it’s done correctly to avoid penalties.
 Deducting an amount as post-tax when it should be pre-tax (or vice versa) can cause you to withhold too much or too little in taxes from an employee's paycheck.
 The calculated tax amount can also be incorrect if overtime or bonuses are not taxed properly or if the employee's tax status has changed but did not get updated in the payroll system.

 How Do You Report Payroll Deductions?

-To report payroll tax deductions, employers will need to file a quarterly tax return using Form 941 with the IRS (or, if eligible, using Form 944 on an annual basis).
+To report payroll tax deductions, most employers will need to file a quarterly tax return using Form 941 with the IRS (or, if eligible, using Form 944 or 943 on an annual basis).
 This form will report the total amount of taxes that have been withheld from employees' paychecks for the quarter.
 In addition, employers must also file the following on a yearly basis:

-• Form 940 — for reporting federal unemployment taxes withheld
+- Form 940: for reporting federal unemployment taxes withheld

-• W-2 — for each employee that outlines the total amount of income earned and taxes withheld during the tax year
+- W-2: for each employee that outlines the total amount of income earned and taxes withheld during the tax year

 In addition to federal reporting requirements, employers may have state or local reporting obligations.
 These can vary significantly depending on the jurisdiction, but in general, states with an income tax require employers to withhold state (and sometimes local) income taxes from their employees’ wages.
 These withheld amounts must then be reported on the appropriate state tax forms and submitted to the relevant tax authorities.
 Employers may also be required to deduct, remit, and report payments for other state-specific programs, such as disability insurance or state-operated workers’ compensation funds.